Quickstart#

 5. Try running a few more commands to get information about your system:

-In this step you used Salt from the command line to get basic information about your system.
+In this exercise you used Salt from the command line to get basic information about your system.
 As you can see, you can use Salt to monitor and quickly get system data.
 But that’s only a tiny fraction of what Salt can do.
-In the next tutorial step, you’ll see how Salt can connect nodes together to create a sophisticated job and communication system.
+In the next tutorial exercise, you’ll see how Salt can connect nodes together to create a sophisticated job and communication system.

 While it’s definitely interesting to see how Salt can quickly get detailed information from one node, the real power of Salt comes from connecting it to many nodes.